-In compliance with Section 175.04 of the Ohio Revised Code, OHFA's Annual Plan highlights the strategic and programmatic priorities on which the Agency will focus over the next two years.
+In compliance with Section 175.04 of the Ohio Revised Code, OHFA's Annual Plan highlights the strategic and programmatic priorities on which the Agency will focus.
 During each Annual Plan cycle, OHFA combines data gathered from the Ohio Housing Needs Assessment with feedback from stakeholders to assess Ohio's key housing challenges.